EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/02_adminPanel/05_locations.md

 # Locations
-The Locations page provides a tool to add new locations and list all existing locations of an Ethereal Engine's deployment.
+The Locations page provides a tool to add new locations and list all existing locations of an iR Engine's deployment.

 ![](./images/locations/list.png)
 ## Location Table